comppolicylab/pingpong/README.md

 You can run the Python script directly on a server.
 You should install dependencies with Poetry with the virtual environment setting disabled `POETRY_VIRTUALENVS_CREATE=false`.

-To run, use the command `CONFIG_PATH=/path/to/config.toml python3 -m statschat` from the code directory.
+To run, use the command `CONFIG_PATH=/path/to/config.toml python3 -m aitutor` from the code directory.

 ### Docker